Celebrities who own unusual properties

 Alicia Keys' Razor House masterpiece

-The incredible clifftop home, which was designed by architect Wallace E. Cunningham was built in 2007, and is said to have been the inspiration behind Tony Stark’s Razor Point, Malibu lair in the Iron Man film franchise.
+The incredible clifftop home, which was designed by architect Wallace E. Cunningham, was built in 2007 and is said to have been the inspiration behind Tony Stark’s Razor Point, Malibu lair in the Iron Man film franchise.

-While the main house was not used as a location on the film, its subterranean garage stands in for Tony Stark's infamous basement garage in the film, where Stark's Iron Man suit was created.
+While the main house was not used as a location in the film, its subterranean garage stands in for Tony Stark's infamous basement garage in the film, where Stark's Iron Man suit was created.

 Alicia Keys' Razor House masterpiece

-Sprawling almost 11,000 square feet (1,021 sqm), the main house, seen in these images from TopTenRealEstatesDeals.com boasts four bedrooms, six bathrooms, various lounges and a chic kitchen.
+The gorgeous glass house has a minimalist and sleek appearance.
+Sprawling almost 11,000 square feet (1,021 sqm), the main house boasts four bedrooms, six bathrooms, various lounges and a chic kitchen.

 Of course, the rooms are lined with floor-to-ceiling glass walls that allow for breathtaking views of the Pacific Ocean.
+We love Alicia's pink piano and choice of brightly coloured artwork in this living space.

 Alicia Keys' Razor House masterpiece